Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 - Captcha - $0.40 / 1000 challenge attempts
 - Fraud control/account takeover ($10 month) & $1 / 1000 login attempts
 - Marketplace Rule Groups - Extra costs
+---
+AWS WAF (Web Application Firewall) is a security service that helps protect your web applications from common web exploits and attacks that can compromise security, availability, and the user experience.
+It's designed to allow you to create custom rules to protect your web applications from threats such as SQL injection, cross-site scripting (XSS), and other vulnerabilities.

+### Key Features of AWS WAF:

+1. **Custom Rules**:

+   * **Allow, Block, or Count Requests**: You can define rules to either allow, block, or count web requests based on conditions you specify (e.g., IP address, query string, URI, headers, body, etc.).
+   * **Rate-based Rules**: You can define rate-based rules to block requests if the number of requests exceeds a defined threshold within a 5-minute period.
+This helps protect against DDoS (Distributed Denial-of-Service) attacks.
+   * **Managed Rule Groups**: AWS provides pre-configured rule sets for common web attacks.
+You can enable these rules to protect against SQL injection, XSS, and other common attacks.

+2. **Bot Control**:

+   * AWS WAF provides bot mitigation capabilities to detect and block bad bots while allowing legitimate traffic to pass through.
+This helps protect against scraping, credential stuffing, and other bot-related attacks.

+3. **Logging and Monitoring**:

+   * AWS WAF integrates with AWS CloudWatch, allowing you to log requests that match your rules and monitor the traffic that is being blocked or allowed.
+This helps with troubleshooting and understanding the effectiveness of your security policies.

+4. **IP Set and Geo-blocking**:

+   * You can configure rules to block or allow traffic based on the IP address, or by specifying countries using Geo-blocking.

+5. **AWS Shield Integration**:

+   * AWS WAF is integrated with AWS Shield for additional DDoS protection.
+AWS Shield Advanced provides enhanced protections against large-scale DDoS attacks.

+6. **Rate Limiting**:

+   * You can define rules to limit the rate at which requests can be made from a particular IP address.
+This helps prevent abuse of your services from high-frequency requests.

+7. **Web ACL (Access Control List)**:

+   * AWS WAF uses Web ACLs to associate rules with the resources you want to protect, such as an Amazon CloudFront distribution, an Application Load Balancer, or an API Gateway.

+### Common Use Cases for AWS WAF:

+1. **Protect Web Applications from Attacks**:

+   * Protect against common OWASP Top 10 vulnerabilities like SQL injection, cross-site scripting (XSS), and other exploits.
+   * Prevent unauthorized access to APIs by filtering traffic based on HTTP headers, body, and query strings.

+2. **Rate Limiting**:

+   * Protect your application from DDoS attacks by implementing rate-based rules that can block requests from IP addresses that exceed a defined threshold of requests.

+3. **Bot Mitigation**:

+   * Block or allow traffic based on patterns commonly associated with bots, such as unusual request patterns or signatures.

+4. **Geo-blocking**:

+   * Block access to your application from specific geographic regions where you don't expect traffic or where attacks may be originating.

+5. **Application Load Balancer Protection**:

+   * Integrate AWS WAF with an Application Load Balancer to protect web applications behind the load balancer from malicious traffic.

+### Pricing:

+AWS WAF pricing is based on the number of Web ACLs, rules, and requests.
+You are charged for:

+* **Web ACLs**: The number of Web ACLs you create.
+* **Rules**: The number of custom or managed rules you apply.
+* **Requests**: The number of requests processed by the WAF.

+---

 ## AWS Shield